 2. When designing a new logo or website how do you generally go about doing it?

-It all starts with a call.
+It all starts with a call to the packaging design services company.
 Each company and brand has a new strategy.
 First we try to understand the companyʻs revenue streams and their target demographics.
 Then we build a strategic plan around their goals and organize content so it’s relevant to the company’s mission.
 Once we have this foundation then we can start the design process.

 3. What is your personal design ascetic or your ASDS stamp that all or most of your designs have in common?